paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...interpolates the stringified language into the path for a JSON translation file...
+...interpolates the stringified language type into the path for a JSON translation file...

 ---